reemchaaban/game_system/readme.md

 - It is a model exposed through a [Flask](https://flask.palletsprojects.com/en/stable/) API.
 - Containerized separately using [Docker](https://www.docker.com/) based on the `Dockerfile` in the corresponding folder.
 - Model training metrics are logged by [MLflow](https://mlflow.org/) during the training process.
-- System-level metrics are locked by [Prometheus](https://prometheus.io/) during the training process, and visualized on [Grafana](https://grafana.com/).
+- System-level metrics are logged by [Prometheus](https://prometheus.io/) during the training process, and visualized on [Grafana](https://grafana.com/).
 -  **Automatic Updates**: If the dataset updates, re-running the training notebook will re-train the model on the new dataset as it pulls the data from **Google Drive**.
-Then, the new model is automatically pushed to this repository, triggering the GitHub workflow `build_containers.yml`.
-This workflow checks which of the 2 models was updated, re-builds the corresponding container and pushes it to Docker Hub.
+The new model is then automatically pushed to this repository, triggering the GitHub workflow `build_containers.yml`.
+This workflow checks which of the 2 models were updated, re-builds the corresponding container and pushes it to Docker Hub.
 -  **Unit and Integration Test**: Tests that verify the query model functions and [Flask](https://flask.palletsprojects.com/en/stable/) API endpoints are working as expected.

 ### IEP #1